WWDN

 WWDN (1580 AM) is a classic hits broadcast radio station licensed to Danville, Virginia, serving Danville, Virginia and Yanceyville, North Carolina.
 WWDN is owned and operated by Lakes Media LLC.

 History

-Neill McMillan (father of Neill McMillan Jr., aka Mojo Nixon), described as "a 'champion' of the black community," bought then WILA in 1969 from Ralph Baron and George Lund, who were the first owners of the station to target African-American listeners.
+Neill McMillan (father of Neill McMillan Jr., aka Mojo Nixon), described as "a 'champion' of the black community," bought then-WILA in 1969 from Ralph Baron and George Lund, who were the first owners of the station to target African-American listeners.
 Despite graffiti and tire damage, McMillan was committed to the Civil Rights Movement and aired speeches by Martin Luther King Jr. both times the civil rights leader visited Danville.
-WILA's call-letters were originally from a defunct radio station in Woodstock, Illinois which broadcast from 1948 until 1950.
+WILA's callsign was originally from a defunct radio station in Woodstock, Illinois which broadcast from 1948 until 1950.
 After McMillan's death in 1978, his wife Frances ran the station, later selling to Lawrence and Ella Toller's Tol-Tol Communications.
 Lawrence Toller managed WILA for 17 years, although he lived in Lynchburg.

 The station's format was urban oldies/black gospel "Heart and Soul".